zmalone/chef-web-docs/source/compliance-remediate/rhel/perform-prerequisites/next/_index.md

-Now that you're all set up, let's write an audit control and test it against a basic web server configuration.
+Now that you have the basic skills you'll need, let's remediate the failure of the **Set SSH Protocol to 2** rule on a local virtual machine using Test Kitchen.